ankrh/MCmatlab/README.md

 ### How do I get set up? ###

-A quick description of how to run mcxyz, using MATLAB R2014B or later.
+Requirements:
+- Windows 8.1 or later, or macOS 10.12 (Sierra) or later (this software is not compatible with macOS 10.11 El Capitan)
-Note that if you want to use the pre-compiled mex-files, you may need to update MATLAB to the most recent version to avoid crashes.
+- MATLAB R2014B or later (if you want to use the pre-compiled mex-files, you need to update MATLAB to the most recent version)

-PROGRAMS:
+MATLAB PROGRAMS:
 makeTissue.m
 runMonteCarlo.m
 runMonteCarloFluorescence.m